blob42/pswatch/README.md

 ## Usage

-To use pswatch, provide the path to a configuration file as an argument:
+Pswatch requires a `TOML` based configuration file.
+By default it uses the config file under $XDG_CONFIG_DIR/pswatch/config.toml or the one provided as parameter.

 ```sh
 ./pswatch -c /path/to/config.toml